DRILLED WATER WELLS

 The first step in creating your bedrock well is drilling an eight-inch diameter hole down through the over-burden (all the material that lies above bedrock including topsoil, sand, gravel, clay, etc.).
 We then drill ten to twenty feet into that solid ledge.

-The most important part of setting the casing in your drilled water well is making a perfect seal with the bedrock to guard the well from surface contaminants.
-We pride ourselves on making a perfect well casing seal by setting casing at a safe depth—typically 40 feet—for a total depth of 50-60 feet into ledge.
-Understand that without adequate casing, broken bedrock can expose your well to harmful surface water.
+The most important part of setting casing in your drilled water well is making a perfect seal with bedrock to guard the well from surface contaminants.
+We pride ourselves on making a perfect well casing seal by setting it at a safe depth such 20 feet beyond the start of solid bedrock.
+Inadequate or improperly installed casing can expose your well to potentially-harmful surface water.

 Tapping Underground Aquifers

-After we set the casing, we drill into the bedrock (a.k.a. ledge) until we tap into an underground aquifers full of pure and wholesome drinking water.
-We’re sure to drill beyond veins to ensure that if over time any sediment enters the well, it won’t plug off your water source.
+After we set well casing, we drill into bedrock (a.k.a. ledge) seeking underground aquifers full of pure and wholesome drinking water.
+We’re sure to drill beyond veins to protect against sediment entering your well or rock falling into your well and plugging off your water source.

 Well Water Flow Testing

-Before we leave your property, we’ll conduct simple but accurate water yield tests.
-Once we confirm well flow and depth, we will chlorinate your well per state law.
-For new construction, we will protect your well with a temporary cap until the property is ready for the the pump system install and then replace it with a permanent water well cap.
-For an existing structure, we typically finish all well pump work, including installing a permanent well cap, once drilling is complete.
+Before we leave your property, we conduct simple but accurate water yield tests.
+Once we confirm well flow and depth, we chlorinate your well per state law.
+For new construction, we protect your drilled well with a temporary cap until the property is ready for us to install your well pump system.
+For an existing structure, we often immediately begin well pump system install and, in some cases, drill a bedrock well and install the pump system in a single day.